JOB SEARCH

 • Location is not important to me.
 I am willing to relocate anywhere within the country.

-If you are confident with basic outpatient care, relief work can provide an effective introduction to your area’s hospitals; spend time with all contractors before starting work, however, to be sure you’re comfortable with their equipment, support staff, and medical/surgical protocols.
+Once/if you are confident with basic outpatient care, relief work can provide an effective introduction to your area’s hospitals; spend time with all contractors before starting work, however, be sure you’re comfortable with their equipment, support staff, and medical/surgical protocols.
 Of course, relief work can be a mixed bag for us when we’re newer.
-If you’re a newer grad, I’ll suggest you be really clear about your skill level with potential employers.
+If you’re a newer grad, it’s helpful to be really clear about your skill level with potential employers.
 You don’t want to get thrown into the deep end if you do relief before you get a few years under your belt!

 Finally, make sure you’ve applied for all licenses (or exams!) required to practice in your chosen location; most hospitals are unable to employ doctors without the appropriate state licenses.